Opportunity International Canada

 This program allows the expansion of classroom capacity, improvement of sanitation and enhancement of technology.
 School fee loans and fee insurance are available to parents.

-How your support is making a difference.
+See how your support is

 Learn more about our program in Ghana, including strategy, objectives, and outcomes.